zowe/docs-site/docs/user-guide/configure-zos-system.md

-# Security customization of your z/OS system
+# Customizing z/OS system security

 As a security administrator, configure your z/OS system according to the specific features and functionalities you choose to include in your Zowe installation.
 Review the following article for specific configuration steps that apply to these features and fuctionalities.